 Who are we?

-We are a friendly (mixed sex/age), group of people who enjoy walking (country strolls rather than major cross country hikes/rambles !) but who are also focussed on helping to maintain/repair our local paths.
+We are a friendly group of people who enjoy walking (country strolls rather than major cross country hikes/rambles!) and who also help to maintain/repair our local paths.

-We came together as a result of the 2009/10 Parish Plan, and formed our group to help promote use of our local footpaths – essentially by making them both better known and easier to use.
-To that end, as well as working with Shropshire Council (as one of their official Parish Path Partnership ‘P3’ groups) and local landowners to improve access to/maintenance of our local paths, we also organise several group walks each year – accompanied children and dogs (on leads) always welcome on our walks.
+We came together as a result of the 2009/10 Parish Plan, and our aim was to promote use of our local footpaths – essentially by making them both better known and easier to use.
+To that end, as well as working with Shropshire Council (as one of their official Parish Path Partnership ‘P3’ groups), and local landowners, to improve access to/maintenance of our local paths we also organise group walks – accompanied children and dogs (on leads) always welcome.

 You can join our group in full (attend meetings and work parties, etc.) or enrol as a ‘friend’ (i.e. be e-mailed information on our group walks).
 Either way, ‘membership’ is free.

 Secretary: David Wilson Tel 01630 685305 or email

 What do we do and what have we done?

 Although we are fairly few in number, we think we have achieved rather a lot – as summarised below.
 That said, we’d welcome any extra help, so don’t leave it to others – do get in touch.
 No great skills are required to become involved, just enthusiasm and a friendly spirit.